Use Oracle VirtualBox on Oracle Linux

 open vnc

-Note: The password oracle is a weak password, if you use a weak password you need to click Done two times to have it accepted.
+Note: Since using the password of oracle is considered a weak password, you'll need to click Done two times to have it accepted.

-10. Click Begin Installation to install the operating system to the VM.
+9. Click Begin Installation to install the guest operating system to the VM.

 open vnc

-11. When the installation is complete, click Reboot System to restart the VM and launch the new operating system.
+10. Click Reboot System to restart the VM and launch the new operating system when the installation is complete.

 open vnc